awaisror/awaisror/README.md

 <li><code>^ RegExp $</code> not bad</li>
 </ul>

+<h2>ABOUT ME?</h2>

+<p>Sure!
+<em>Studied software engineering and have a first class degree with honours in London.
+Started working with computers since the release of early Unix and MS-DOS when there weren't not graphical user interface operating systems.
+Started programming when 16 with PHP and JavaScript, working with XHTML and early CSS to create static websites.
+While learning, decided to make online tutorials which results to be an instructor in Udemy and Parsclick with many satisfied students.</em></p>

 ### Here is What i'am Working on! 👋

 - 🔭 I’m currently working on ...
 Ruby on Rails